By John Kamp, Executive Director, Coalition for Healthcare Communication

 With the exception of the Medicaid provisions, virtually all major provisions of the ACA stand, including the drug discount and other provisions supported by PhRMA, the pathway for approval of follow-on biologics, the Sunshine Act (which creates the national registry of payments to physicians), and the extension of care and medicine to as many as 30 million additional U.S. citizens.

-This decision, much discussed by news pundits, may conclude this particular case, but it will not end the debate over health care in this country during the Presidential election and beyond.
+This decision, much discussed by news pundits, may conclude this particular case, but it will not end the debate where can i buy viagra over health care in this country during the Presidential election and beyond.

 For the medical agency and publishing industries, the decision means that efforts to prepare for the implementation of the ACA provisions will continue, but that close attention must be paid to possible legislative changes and the adoption of new rules to implement its most relevant provisions.